Welcome to Sunday Scribbles!

 ‘Doesn’t hurt him…’ Amelia realised.
 ‘So there is a shot at happiness.’

-‘If you don’t get caught,’ a voice complained from the doorway.
+‘If you don’t get caught,’ a female voice complained from the doorway.

 ‘How many lashes this time, Lil?’
-Abigail murmured with a hard stare.
+Abigail asked with a hard stare.

 ‘Twenty.
 Dammit one day I’ll learn to be discreet.’

 The others laughed.
 Amelia settled in her chair and a small smile crept onto her face.
 Perhaps things would be okay after all…

 ‘Again?’
 Amelia muttered under her breath a week later, as a guard arrived to take her to her husband after dinner.

 ‘Normal,’ Lil said.
 ‘He’s always infatuated at first.
 Gives the rest of us a break.’

 Amelia huffed and got to her feet.
 Miriam took her arm and walked with her to the door.
 ‘Steven wanted to see me about my mare.
 I’ll walk with you.’